Hero image of Teen Chef showing mobile screen mock-ups.

 Personas

-I’d like to explore ways to help teenage kids learn basic cooking skills because it will give them a skill that will benefit them for life.
-How might we make learning to cook fun, easy & safe?
+I’d like to explore ways to help teenage kids learn basic cooking skills because it will teach them a life skill that will benefit them for life.

 • Information Architecture